 All visitors must sign in on arrival and collect a visitor's badge/lanyard and a college Information leaflet which outlines Child Protection and Safeguarding procedures in college and how to report any concerns regarding a student or another adult in college.
 Visitor badges must be worn at all times when in college.
-Staff must ensure that visitors to college are supervised as appropriate and the requisite preemployment checks have been completed as referenced in Part 3 of KCSiE.
+Staff must ensure that visitors to college are supervised as appropriate and the requisite pre-employment checks have been completed as referenced in Part 3 of KCSiE.
+All contractors must follow the school's signing in arrangements as set out in contractual commissioning agreements.